sabine-gisin/MASC-simulation-studies/README.md

 Together these runs deliver concrete thresholds—e.g., *N* ≈ 1 k for plain data, ≥10 k & ≥10 y for age × domain models—and highlight when informative priors become mandatory.

+### How I judge accuracy

+To decide whether a simulated dataset allows the MASC model to recover the true parameters, I adopt the *corridor of stability* approach introduced by Schönbrodt & Perugini (2013).
+An estimate is deemed **accurate** when it falls within ±0.07 (ideal), ±0.12 (moderate), or ±0.20 (lenient) of the true value in at least 95 % of 50 simulation runs.
+For the exact implementation, see `sim/eval/C5_corridor_of_stability.R`.

 > **Why this matters.**
 > Our simulations show that MASC is rock-solid in simple (intercept-only) applications with as few as ~1 000 correlations, but the change and stability-of-change parameters become fragile once age × domain moderators are added—requiring datasets ≥10 k and ≥10-year spans, and still plateauing for the most complex interactions.
 These benchmarks give researchers a concrete sample-size rule of thumb and highlight when informative priors or alternative models are needed.
 In short, the work turns MASC from a promising idea into a calibrated tool with clear operating limits.